Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Introduction

-Based on Fu-Yau's theorem, Angella-Ugarte \cite[Theorem 4.9]{au} prove that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
+Based on Fu--Yau's theorem, Angella--Ugarte \cite[Theorem 4.9]{au} prove that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
 They define the \emph{$(n-1,n)$-th strong $\p\db$-lemma} of a complex manifold $X$ as: for any $\p$-closed $(n-1,n)$-form $\Gamma$ on $X$ of the type $\Gamma=\p\xi+\db \psi$, there exists a suitable $\theta$ on $X$ with $ \p \db \theta = \Gamma. $ Interestingly, a complex manifold satisfies the $(n-1,n)$-th strong $\p\db$-lemma if and only if both of the mild one and the dual mild one hold on it, and the $(n-1,n)$-th dual mild $\p\db$-lemma guarantees that a locally conformal balanced metric is also a global one.
-The \emph{$(n-1,n)$-th dual mild $\p\db$-lemma} refers to that the induced mapping $\iota^{n-1,n}_{BC,\db}: H^{n-1,n}_{BC}(X) \rightarrow H^{n-1,n}_{\db}(X)$ from the $({n-1,n})$-th Bott-Chern cohomology group by the identity map is injective.
-From this point of view, one can understand Angella-Ugarte's theorem more intrinsically.
+The \emph{$(n-1,n)$-th dual mild $\p\db$-lemma} refers to that the induced mapping $\iota^{n-1,n}_{BC,\db}: H^{n-1,n}_{BC}(X) \rightarrow H^{n-1,n}_{\db}(X)$ from the $({n-1,n})$-th Bott--Chern cohomology group by the identity map is injective.
+From this point of view, one can understand Angella--Ugarte's theorem more intrinsically.
 Besides, there indeed exist examples that satisfy the $(n-1,n)$-th mild $\p\db$-lemma but not the strong one, such as a nilmanifold endowed with an invariant abelian complex structure from Corollary \ref{abelian} and \cite[Proposition 2.9]{AU}.

 Similarly to the K\"ahler case, we will prove Theorem \ref{0blc-inv} in Subsection \ref{proof-bal} by reducing the proof to Kuranishi family and constructing a power series $\Omega(t)\in A^{n-1,n-1}(X_0)$ such that